Rand Stats

 Terminal::Capabilities is a relatively simple module that collects information about the capabilities of modern terminals (it assumes at least the ASCII character set, and ANSI/DEC VT style control sequence emulation).

-This module does NOT do any auto-detection, merely serving as a standard for collecting capabilities detected or configured through other means.
+Conversely, the core Terminal::Capabilities module does not do any autodetection, merely serving as a standard for collecting capabilities detected or configured through other means.
 That said, there are reasonable defaults for each of the capability flags based on the collected submissions to the Terminal::Tests project.
 The default values represent the capabilities that are universally supported (or nearly so -- there are a few truly deeply broken terminals for which nearly nothing works properly which are considered out of scope for the defaults).

 One quirk of this method of determining defaults is that 8-bit color is more uniformly supported by modern terminals than various color and style attributes that were "standardized" decades earlier.
 Thus color8bit is by default True, while colorbright and italic are by default False.